benroz3/spotify-music-controller-room/README.md

-Spotify Music Controller Room Fullstack app using React, TypeScript, MUI and Django.
+Spotify Music Controller Room Fullstack app using React, TypeScript, MUI, Django and PostgreSQL.

 1. Create .env using the example
 2. Open terminal